 To start our examination, let’s prepare a very small table with four columns.
 The first column is the ID column.
 All other columns are character columns – char, varchar, and nvarchar respectively.

-We create the table and populate it using the codes in Listing 1.
+We create table in SQL and populate it using the codes in Listing 1.

 -- Listing 1: Prepare a Table use AU go create table [character] ( ID int identity(1,1) ,namechar char(10) ,namevarchar varchar(10) ,namenvarchar nvarchar(10) ); use AU go insert into [character] values ('Kenneth','Kenneth','Kenneth'); insert into [character] values ('Amos','Amos','Amos'); insert into [character] values ('Amanda','Amanda','Amanda'); insert into [character] values ('Joana','Joana','Joana'); insert into [character] values ('Hassan','Hassan','Hassan');